opendatasoft/ods-documentation/source/publish_datasets/transform_dataset.rst

 * Date and DateTime fields
     * **Precision**

-        This option lets you choose the precision of a temporal field (year, month and day for a Date field, year, month, day, hour and minute for a DateTime field).
+        This option lets you choose the precision of a temporal field (year, month and day for a Date field, hour and minute for a DateTime field).

 * Decimal and Integer fields
     * **Unit**